Leveraging Conflicting Constraints in Solving Vehicle Routing Problems: Introduction

+Experiments show that when a solution computed using the shortest paths violates the capacity constraints, finding alternative paths using the \PC function may require multiple iterations.
+This does not come unexpected, since the number of possible paths in a graph can be high, and minimizing the cumulative length while looking for alternative paths does not guarantee that the schedule will be conflict-free.
+In this paper we focus on the \conFreePathSearch and present improved versions of the \PC and \CV that, in many cases, find feasible solutions faster.

+The sub-problems in \theAlgorithm are modelled as Satisfiability Modulo Theory (SMT) problems~\cite{barret_2009,DeMoura_2011}, as SMT solvers have shown to be efficient in solving combinatorial problems~\cite{weber2019smt}.

+Moreover, some SMT solvers come with algorithms that allow them to deal with optimization problems~\cite{sebastiani2020optimathsat}.
+Two sub-problems in \theAlgorithm, marked by the round boxes in Fig.~\ref{fig:Comsat_flowchart} (see below) are optimization problems.

+For the \conFreePathSearch polynomial time algorithms exist to find paths in graphs,~\cite{gross2003handbook}.
+However, modelling the \PCP as an SMT problem is beneficial as it allows to define problem-specific requirements, such as not returning solutions that are already proven infeasible because they violate the capacity constraints.
+Moreover, when a problem is infeasible, SMT solvers have the ability to return a \emph{Minimal Unsatisfiable Core} (\MUC)~\cite{cimatti2011computing}, i.e., one of the (possibly many) smallest subsets of constraints that make the problem infeasible.
+The \MUC can provide useful information about why a problem is infeasible and can therefore be used to guide the search towards a feasible solution~\cite{selsam2019guiding}.

+When dealing with the \theProblem, the \MUC can be extracted when the \CVP is infeasible and used to define additional constraints for the \PCP, to increase the chances of finding a feasible schedule.

+The contributions in this paper are: (i) exploitation of SMT solvers' \MUC to extract information about the infeasibility of an SMT formula representing a conflicting schedule for a VRP; (ii) use of such information to find conflict-free schedules; (iii) performance comparison between the unguided and \MUC guided paths search over a set of \theProblem problem instances.

-The paper is organized as follows: in Section~\ref{problem_formulation} a formal description of the problem is provided, together with a mathematical model and detailed descriptions of its constraints.
-In Section~\ref{experiments}, the results of the analysis over the set of generated problem instances is presented.
-Finally, conclusions are drawn in Section~\ref{conclusions}.
+The remainder of the paper is organized as follows.
+Preliminaries are presented in Section~\ref{sec:problem_formulation}.
+Section~\ref{sec:math_model} presents the mathematical models of the sub-problems that form the \conFreePathSearch and how it is improved using the \MUC from the \CVP.
+Proof of soundness and completeness of the procedure is provided in Section~\ref{sec:proofs}.
+In Section~\ref{sec:experiments}, the results of the analysis over a set of problem instances are presented.
+Finally, conclusions are drawn in Section~\ref{sec:conclusions}.